Zuehlke/software-engineering-corner/drafts/pair-programming-mistakes.md

 ## The Trap of No Breaks
 Despite being aware of the importance of breaks and switch-ups, I often find myself falling into the trap of continuous pairing.
 When I’m in the flow, time seems to slip away unnoticed, which also happens often when pairing.
-The driver doesn’t switch with the navigator after a commitable segment, and we continue to push forward.
+The driver does not switch with the navigator after a committable segment, and we continue to push forward.

 Contrary to popular belief, being in the flow isn’t always advantageous.
 As Uncle Bob points out, it can lead to fatigue and a decrease in productivity.
 Our brains get tired, and we often find ourselves stuck on minor problems, a phenomenon known as the [XY problem](https://en.wikipedia.org/wiki/XY_problem).

-I noticed, that in this continuous work state, the quality of communication rapidly decreases.
+I noticed that in this continuous work state, the quality of communication rapidly decreases.
 We all start to think about our own problem and ignore our partner.
 This greatly reduces efficiency or even leads to us no longer being effective.